Psycrow101/io_scene_bfbb_anm/README.md

 # io_scene_bfbb_anm

-This plugin for Blender 3D allows you to import and export animations (`.anm`) from SpongeBob SquarePants: Battle for Bikini Bottom game.
+This plugin for Blender 3D allows you to import and export animations (`.anm`) from SpongeBob SquarePants: Battle for Bikini Bottom game (and some other Heavy Iron Studios games).
 Based on [BFBBAnimTools](https://github.com/seilweiss/BFBBAnimTools).

 ## How to import animation